TFCS28480/ENSISA_coding/README.md

 I've got some Linux basics knowledges on VM that I can't show on this repository.
 I'll do my best to upload more, so stay tuned !

-A question ?
-Message me on LinkedIn

-NB : some URL or access path might be obsolete because I forgot to change them before uploading
+NB : some URL or access paths might be obsolete because I forgot to change them before uploading